The circumcentered-reflection method achieves better rates than alternating projections: Two families of examples for which CRM is much faster than MAP

-We emphasize that in the cases above, MAP exhibits its usual behavior, \emph{i.e.}, linear convergence -- the examples of the first family were somewhat special because, roughly speaking, the angle between $K$ and $U$ goes to $0$ near the intersection.
+We emphasize that in the cases above MAP exhibits its usual behavior, \emph{i.e.}, linear convergence.
+The examples of the first family were somewhat special because, roughly speaking, the angle between $K$ and $U$ goes to $0$ near the intersection.
 On the other hand, the superlinear convergence of CRM is quite remarkable.
-The additional computations of CRM over MAP reduce to the trivial determination of the reflections and the solution of an elementary system of two linear equations in two real variables, for finding the circumcenter.
+The additional computations of CRM over MAP reduce to the trivial determination of the reflections and the solution of a system of two linear equations in two variables, for finding the circumcenter~\cite{Behling:2018a,Bauschke:2018a}.
 Now MAP is a typical first-order method (projections disregard the curvature of the sets), and thus its convergence is generically no better than linear.
-We have shown that the CRM acceleration, in a rather large class of instances, improves this linear convergence to superlinear.
+We have shown that the CRM acceleration improves this linear convergence to superlinear in a rather large class of instances.
 Long live CRM!

-We conjecture that CRM enjoys superlinear convergence whenever $U$ intersect the interior of $K$.
+We conjecture that CRM enjoys superlinear convergence whenever $U$ intersects the interior of $K$.
 The results in this section firmly support this conjecture.